 Shattuck International House tenants who have not paid their rent or have damaged their apartments will be reported to the Registrar’s Office.
 Registration for the next semester will be denied and requests for transcripts and diplomas will be withheld until all charges have been paid in full.

 HUH manages housing in university-owned buildings, including Harvard@Trilogy, an apartment complex located in the Fenway area of Boston, close to the School.
 Information and application forms for Harvard Housing are available online.
 The HUH website also provides links to helpful resources such as a self-service listing of apartments and houses in the area not owned by the university, as as a list of people looking for roommates, and short-term rental resources.
 For more information, e-mail email@example.com or call HUH at 617-496-7827 (local and international) or 800-252-5020 (within the US).

 107 Avenue Louis Pasteur, Boston, MA 02115

 Vanderbilt Hall is a dormitory operated by Harvard Medical School.
-Although priority is given to students of the Harvard Medical and Dental Schools and the Division of Medical Sciences, HSPH and GSAS students may apply though openings are not guaranteed and may occur late in the application process.
+Priority is given to students of the Harvard Medical and Dental Schools and the Division of Medical Sciences, and Harvard Chan School and GSAS students may apply though openings are not guaranteed and may occur late in the application process.
 Vanderbilt, located at the corner of Avenue Louis Pasteur and Longwood Avenue, includes furnished single bedrooms, shared single-sex bathrooms, and shared fully equipped kitchens.
 Recreational facilities include a music studio, a grand piano, and a game room.
 There is also an outdoor tennis court, an indoor basketball court, squash courts, weight rooms, a spinning studio and a group fitness room.
 The athletic facilities are free for students (guests must pay a fee).
-For more information, contact the Vanderbilt Hall Business Office at 617-432-1630 or email@example.com.
+For more information, contact the Vanderbilt Hall Business Office at 617-432-1630 or firstname.lastname@example.org.